 So – which products can you actually invest in through Nutmeg or Moneyfarm?
 It’s worth looking in a bit more detail as to what you can actually do with these fund platforms.

 Nutmeg, offers lifetime ISAs, pension pots, stocks and shares ISAs, general investment accounts and Junior ISAs.
 On the whole, you can expect to start investing from as little as £500, though you can get started with a Lifetime or Junior ISA from £100.

-Therefore, from the off, it is clear that Nutmeg is cheaper to start with for Lifetime or Junior ISAs, and offers a few extra services to Moneyfarm.
+Therefore, from the off, it is clear that Nutmeg is cheaper to start with for Lifetime or Junior ISAs, and offers a few extra account types to Moneyfarm.
 However, that’s nothing to say Moneyfarm doesn’t have the edge over Nutmeg in other areas.

 Nutmeg vs Moneyfarm: Portfolio Options